ROS2swarm/ROS2swarm_documentation/doc/installation.rst

 Installation
 ============

-This guide is a detailed step by step instruction to install the ROS2swarm package on top of *Ubuntu 20.04* for the use with
+This guide is a detailed step by step instruction to install the ROS2swarm package on top of *Ubuntu* for the use with

 - the TurtleBot 3
 - the Jackal UGV or